Process for student respondents. For concerns regarding actions of faculty or staff, see procedures here.

 Both parties have the right to request an appeal of the decision made by the hearing panel.
 The right to appeal is limited to (a) significant procedural lapses or (b) the appearance of substantive new evidence not available at the time of the original decision.
 (Note that deliberate omission of information by the appealing party in the original investigation is not grounds for appeal.)
 Each party has 15 days following the receipt of the written decision to indicate their intention to appeal.
 Requests for appeal, with reasons, should be sent in writing to the Vice President for Campus Life, Stephen Klass.

 a.
 If either the complainant or respondent wishes to have other people interviewed to determine whether they have substantive new information pertinent to the appeal that was not available at the time of the original decision, the following process will be followed.
-(1) The student will write to the Dean of the College describing whom they wish to have interviewed and on what topic.
+(1) The complainant or respondent will write to the Dean of the College describing whom they wish to have interviewed and on what topic.
 (2) The Dean or her designee will ask the person whether they do, in fact, have information on that topic.
 (3) If they do, the investigator will ask them questions or request a written statement.
 The appeal process will be suspended until the completion of these steps.

 b.
 Appeals will be granted only in cases where the procedural problems or new evidence are considered substantive enough to have had significantly affected the outcome of the initial hearing.
 If the appeal is granted, its disposition is determined by the VP for Campus Life, who may affirm the decision of the panel, return it to the original committee or summon a new committee, and who may task those committees with reviewing the decision either in whole or in part.
 An appeal may result in an increase in sanction, a decrease in sanction, or no change.
 The results of the appeal process are final.